risingsealabs/saline-sdk/docs/examples.rst

 ========

 This section provides detailed examples of using the Saline SDK for various blockchain operations.
-These examples correspond to the scripts found in the ``examples/`` directory of the project.
+These examples correspond to the scripts found in the `examples <https://github.com/risingsealabs/saline-sdk/tree/main/examples>`_ directory of the project.

 Examples Defined in SRC
 =================